-Your Daily calls switch from peer-to-peer (P2P) to SFU, for larger meetings:
+Your Daily calls switch from peer-to-peer (P2P) to SFU for larger meetings:

-With 4 or fewer in your call, calls are peer-to-peer (P2P)
+With 2 participants, calls are peer-to-peer (P2P)

 We are big fans of P2P.
 Setting up the P2P connections between every person does require bandwidth.
 So for a larger meeting, your call switches to SFU mode.